-First then he has said, "for Zion's sake I will not rest, and for Jerusalem's sake I will not hold my peace until the righteousness thereof goes forth as brightness, and the salvation thereof as a lamp that burns."
+First then he hath said., 'For Zion's sake will I not rest, and for Jerusalem's sake [will not hold my peace untill the righteousness thereof go forth as brightness, and the salvation thereof as a lamp that burneth.'
 Now this is just that which Satan sets himself against.
-"For Zion's sake will I not hold my peace; and for Jerusalem's sake I will not rest; until the righteousness thereof goes forth as brightness?"
+'For Zion's sake will I not hold my peace; and for Jerusalem's sake I will not rest; untill the righteousness thereof go forth as brightness?
 Here is a poor condemned sinner that has not one thread of righteousness of his own; the Glorious gospel comes in, and brings in everlasting righteousness, the righteousness of the everlasting God; and the soul looks to God, and looks to this righteousness, and says, Give me this, for there is none like it.
-Then says Satan, if that man once acquires, once gets hold of Christ's eternal righteousness, I shall not be able to condemn him; lose that man; and Satan therefore stands opposed to this eternal justification by the eternal righteousness of the Lord Jesus Christ.
-"In the salvation thereof as a lamp that burns," something that is inextinguishable.
-And so, the salvation of God comes forth in its inextinguishable grander; but says that Prince of darkness, if that sinner finds out what kind of salvation that is, and once gets to believe in Christ infinite ability to save, why I shall not be able to destroy that man.
-Satan sets himself against this; but the Lord brings the soul into sweet oneness with it; causes the soul to explain,
+Then saith Satan, if that man once acquire, once get hold of Christ's eternal righteousness, I shall not be able to condemn him; lose that man; and Satan therefore stands opposed to this eternal justification by the eternal righteousness of the Lord Jesus Christ.
+'And the salvation thereof as a lamp that burneth,' something that is inextinguishable.
+And so the salvation of God comes forth in its inextinguishable grandeur; but saith the Prince of darkness, if that sinner find out what kind of salvation that is, and once get to believe in Christ's infinite ability to save, why I shall not be able to destroy that man.
+Satan sets himself against this; but the Lord brings the soul into sweet oneness with it; causeth the soul to exclaim,